WFRT/verif/README.rst

 -------------------------

 Download the source code of the prototype version: https://github.com/WFRT/verif/releases/.
-Unzip the file and navigate into the extracted folder. ``verif`` requires the NetCDF library as well as python and its packages numpy, scipy, and matplotlib.
+Unzip the file and navigate into the extracted folder. ``verif`` requires python as well as the python packages numpy, scipy, and matplotlib.
+The python package basemap is optional, but provide a background map when verification scores are plotted on a map.
+NetCDF4/HDF5 is not required, but will make reading of NetCDF files faster.
+If this package is not found, the NetCDF capabilities from scipy will be used instead.

 **Ubuntu**